prithvijitbasak/react-user-table/README.md

 ## Installation Guides

-Fork and run the project using the below script in terminal step by step :-
+Clone and run the project using the below script in terminal step by step :-

 ```
 md user-info-table